 "The Education department here at McDaniel continues to provide its students with immense preparation and opportunity in various subject areas, in professional development, and in constant classroom experience.
 My knowledge continues to grow semester by semester and I already feel more than prepared for my experience as a student teacher and beyond." ~Brittany Tyler '14

-Of the completers in 2011-12, 92.5% were employed in the teaching field as teachers, substitutes or instructional assistants.
+Of the 80% of the 2012-13 Education completers who could be located, 88% are employed in the field of education as teachers, substitutes, or instructional assistants.

-Of the completers in 2007-08 academic year who began teaching immediately after completing the program, 92% were still teaching 5 years later.
+Of the 89% of the 2008-09 Education completers who could be located, 98% became teachers.
+95% of those are teaching 5 years after completing the program.
 Nationally, it is reported that approximately 50% of beginning teachers leave within the first five years of teaching.
 We are proud that our graduates have a significantly higher than average retention rate.